CCL Products slumps 3% on margin contraction in Q1FY24

 Also read Know Your Stock | What makes CCL Products second most held small-cap consumer stock among MFs

 CCL Products (India) is engaged in the manufacturing, trading and distribution of coffee.
+The company produces and exports more than 900 coffee blends across the globe.
 It's consumer brand Continental Coffee has a 4 percent market share in South India.
-Parallely, it also produces and exports more than 900 coffee blends across the globe.
-The company primarily operates through its four manufacturing facilities in India, Vietnam and Switzerland and has announced a new facility worth Rs 320 crore in Tirupati District, Andhra Pradesh which is expected increase its production capacity by 16,000 metric tonne per annum.
+The coffee manufacturer operates through its four manufacturing facilities in India, Vietnam and Switzerland.
+In addition to the existing facilities, the company recently announced a new greenfield project worth Rs 320 crore in Tirupati District, Andhra Pradesh.
+It is expected increase its production capacity by 16,000 metric tonne per annum.

 Disclaimer: The views and investment tips expressed by experts on Moneycontrol.com are their own and not those of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.